-Once I had picked my gown, the two shop assistants pounced on the dress, literally mauling the massive design it into a tiny, compact parcel, while throwing in a brand new stiffening, veil and a pair of lace gloves because, well, we were still in China.
+Once I had picked my gown, the two shop assistants pounced on the dress, literally mauling the massive design it into a tiny, compact parcel, while throwing in a brand new stiffening, veil and a free pair of very questionable lace gloves.
 I couldn’t believe how tiny the package was, and I could have easily fit two of these packages in my luggage.
 But this didn’t stop the dress from weighing 5kg!

 I took it back with me to Doha, where I was living and working at the time, and two months later I moved back to Cape Town.
 After finding the top I wanted to have made for the dress, I went to our family friend, Fatima Bagus, or as I’ve grown up calling her, Aunty Fa’ama.
 This fussy, pedantic Libran professional is someone I am SO glad I put my full trust in.
 She is a perfectionist, innovative with exceptional taste, and the only person I trusted to remove the original, strappy, corseted top and create a new one from scratch.
 She often scolded me during fittings, but I loved it because she knew what she was doing.
 The pointed neckline of my top’s lining was her idea, while my thick waistband was inspired by Grace Kelly (only the best bride in history).
 The top’s overlay was made of an already-beaded fabric.
 Aunty Fa’ama hand-beaded the neckline and sleeve edges, while covered buttons all the way down the back gave it a dreamy finish.
 Over one week before the big day, both of my dresses were complete, and if you’ve ever had an older Muslim lady sewing from home make anything for you, you’ll know why this kind of time-management is a miracle.
 I was super happy with the result; everything fit my body like a glove – without a hint of boning in the bodice.
 I took advantage of the headstart, and had my mom and aunt add extra pearl beading to the top throughout that last week, because on occasions like these, more is more.